-Melgrin filled the brass pot with water from the outside well and hoisted it onto her hip.
+Melgrin filled the brass pot with water from the well and hoisted it onto her hip.
+“Come on, Elswyth.”

-“Why does he need water from the outside?”
+“Why does he need water from the outside rather than the pump in the kitchen?”
 Elswyth asked.

 “Don’t we all?”
 Elswyth whispered.

-Entering the room, the sloppy snores and stench alone greeted the women as they prepared to wake Papa Egrit.
+Entering the room, the sloppy snores and stink greeted the women.
 Melgrin set the water pot on the floor, and Elswyth placed a towel on the table beside the bed.

-Melgrin looked about her momentarily, then slapped her head and sighed.
+Melgrin looked about her and slapped her head.
 “I’ve forgotten the salve.
 Elswyth, scrub the nubs.”

 Elswyth pleaded with her eyes, begging not to be left alone with this task.

-“Scrub the nubs,” Melgrin mouthed, her eyes flashing a warning which Elswyth understood very well.
-Elswyth took the brush and dipped it in the water as Melgrin turned and left the room.
-She closed her eyes and placed the brush on the tender spots and scrubbed.
+“Scrub the nubs,” Melgrin mouthed, her eyes flashing a warning as she slipped out of the room.
+Trembling, Elswyth took the brush and dipped it in the water.
+She closed her eyes and placed the brush on the king’s tender back nubs and scrubbed.

 “Do you enjoy your work here?”
 Papa Egrit asked.